WestWorld: A Knowledge-Encoded Scalable Trajectory World Model for Diverse Robotic Systems: Experiments

 Table~\ref{tab:control} reports the accumulated episode reward.
 We draw two key observations.
 First, for nearly all methods and systems, pretraining consistently improves control performance compared with training from scratch.
 This suggests that pretraining yields dynamics representations that generalize better under distribution shift between offline training and online MPC rollouts.
 Second, \texttt{WestWorld} achieves the best performance across all three systems under both training regimes, with particularly large gains after pretraining.
 This indicates that our scalable model design and morphology-informed inductive bias significantly improve downstream control performance.

-Additionally, we conduct a \textbf{real-world deployment} on the Unitree Go1 by distilling \texttt{WestWorld} into a smaller student model and then fine-tuning it using simulated data.
-Due to real-world safety constraints and deployment costs, we only deploy \texttt{WestWorld} on the physical Go1 platform.
-All baselines fail to achieve stable locomotion in our simulation control setup, and we therefore do not consider them for real-world deployment.
+Additionally, we conduct a \textbf{real-world deployment} on the Unitree Go1.
+For real-time execution, we distill \texttt{WestWorld} into a lightweight two-layer student model and fine-tune it using simulated Go1 control data.
+To provide a side-by-side comparison, we apply the same distillation, fine-tuning, and MPPI deployment protocol to the strongest baseline \texttt{TrajWorld}.
+In real-world deployment, the distilled \texttt{WestWorld} model successfully completes the straight-walking task toward the target goal (Fig.~\ref{fig:go1_realworld_walk}), while the distilled \texttt{TrajWorld} model fails to reliably stand up and walk forward.
+This result is consistent with the downstream control results in Table~\ref{tab:control}, where \texttt{WestWorld} achieves the best Go1 performance under the same MPPI setting.

-The distilled-and-fine-tuned student world model is used as the dynamics predictor inside MPPI and successfully completes the real-world Go1 task of walking straight.
 This setting is particularly challenging because MPPI relies on long-horizon rollouts, where small model errors can compound and degrade control performance.
-In addition, the world model is trained purely in simulation, and sim-to-real gaps (e.g., actuator and contact dynamics, ground friction, battery-dependent torque limits, and state-estimation noise) can further increase rollout errors and lead to suboptimal control.
-Despite these challenges, our deployment uses only an offline simulation dataset for training and completes the walking task (Fig.~\ref{fig:go1_realworld_walk}), indicating that pretraining provides generalized dynamics learning benefits that can be transferred to real-world execution.
+In addition, both models are trained and fine-tuned using simulation data, and sim-to-real gaps, including actuator and contact mismatch, ground friction variation, battery-dependent torque limits, and state-estimation noise, can further amplify rollout errors and lead to suboptimal control.
+Under this setting, the improved dynamics prediction of \texttt{WestWorld} enables more stable action selection in MPPI and transfers to real-world execution.
+Details of the distillation and deployment protocol are provided in Appendix~\ref{app:real_world}.
 A demo video is available at \url{https://westworldrobot.github.io/}.
-Details are provided in Appendix~\ref{app:real_world}.